metacpan/metacpan-cpan-extracted/distros/M/Mashtree/README.md

     $ cpanm -L ~ Mashtree
     $ export PERL5LIB=$PERL5LIB:$HOME/lib/perl5
-    $ mashtree.pl --help # verify it shows usage and not an error
+    $ mashtree --help # verify it shows usage and not an error

 ### Alternate method of installing from CPAN